brianknab/brianknab.github.io/_posts/2018-04-26-simple-linear-regression-ii.md

 But typically, we do not think of our data as fixed.
 Instead, we see it as the realization of a chance process --  a realization from a joint probability distribution, $$P(x, y)$$, governing $$x$$ and $$y$$.
 (We might, for example, think of $$x$$ as weight, and $$y$$ as height, and then imagine selecting someone at random. $$P(x,y)$$ would then describe the probability of selecting a person of weight $$x$$ and height $$y$$.)

-And if we do see our data as the realization of a chance process, then we might wonder about things besides which line minimizes quadratic loss for our observed data.
-We might also wonder, for example, if we had seen an alternative realization from $$P(x,y)$$, how would we expect our quadratic-loss-minimizing line to have differed?
+And if we do see our data as the realization of a chance process, then we might wonder: if we had seen an alternative realization from $$P(x,y)$$, how would we expect our quadratic-loss-minimizing line to have differed?
 Below, for example, we have two 100 data point samples from the same underlying distribution on $$x$$ and $$y$$, along with the quadratic-loss-minimizing lines for each:

 ![TwoSamplesWithLine]({{"/images/two_samp_lines.png"}})

-Appreciate how they vary and waver.
+Appreciate how they vary.

-Now, an alternative thing we might wonder about is this: if we regard our $$x$$-values as _fixed_, but imagine we had seen an alternative realization from $$P(y \vert x)$$, how would we expect our quadratic-loss-minimizing line to have varied?
+We might also wonder: if we regard our $$x$$-values as _fixed_, but imagine we had seen an alternative realization from $$P(y \vert x)$$, how would we expect our quadratic-loss-minimizing line to have varied?

 The below picture shows 20 100-data point samples from the same distribution $$P(y \vert x)$$, along with quadratic-loss-minimizing lines for each:
 ![Twenty Lines]({{"/images/lin_fit_lines.png"}})

-The vertical striations in the data are a result of the fact that the $$x$$ values are fixed; we are simply sampling $$y$$ from around those fixed $$x$$ values.
+The vertical striations in the data are a result of the fact that the vector of $$x$$-values is fixed; we are simply sampling $$y$$ from around those fixed $$x$$-values.

-Now, the difference between that first question, 'how would I expect the lines to have varied if I had seen an alternative realization from $$P(x,y)$$?' and the second question 'how would I expect the lines to have differed if I had seen an alternative realization from $$P(y \vert x)$$?' is subtle.
+Now, the difference between the first question I asked -- 'how would I expect the lines to have varied if I had seen an alternative realization from $$P(x,y)$$? -- and the second question I asked -- 'how would I expect the lines to have differed if I had seen an alternative realization from $$P(y \vert x)$$?'  --is subtle.
 The first asks -- across samples from $$P(x,y)$$, how do quadratic-loss-minimizers tend to vary.
-The second asks -- across all samples from $$P(x,y)$$ _where $$x$$ takes the values that $$x$$ happened to take in my data_ -- how do quadratic-loss-minimizers tend to vary?
+The second asks -- across all samples from $$P(x,y)$$ _where the vector of $$x$$ values is equal to the vector of $$x$$-values I happened to take in my data_ -- how do quadratic-loss-minimizers tend to vary?
 Here, we'll focus on this latter question, partly because it's tradition, but mostly because it's easier to answer.

 Now, without knowing the distribution $$P(y \vert x)$$ it's hard to say much about the variation we should expect in our quadratic-loss-minimizing lines.
 But we can make the problem tractable by imposing some additional constraints.